US Forex Brokers

 Christopher Lewis is a professional trader and author specialized in Forex and Crypto trading.

-Forex trading is a global financial activity that enables individuals, businesses and institutions to exchange currencies.
-The practice has gained substantial popularity among traders in the United States.
-In the USA, the FX market operates within a strict regulatory framework designed to protect traders and ensure market integrity.
+Forex trading is a global financial activity that enables individuals, businesses, and institutions to exchange currencies.
+Forex trading has gained substantial popularity among traders in the United States.
+In the US, the FX market operates within a strict regulatory framework designed to protect traders and ensure market integrity.

-This comprehensive guide explores the US forex trading landscape, including the local regulators, which forms of FX trading are legal, and what restrictions may apply to domestic trading firms.
-We also provide tips on how to determine whether a given brokerage is reliable, together with our own ranking of carefully curated brands that may be suitable for USA traders.
+This comprehensive guide explores the US forex trading landscape, including local regulators, legal forms of FX trading, and restrictions that may apply to domestic trading firms.
+We also provide tips on determining whether a brokerage is reliable, along with our ranking of selected brokers that may be suitable for US traders.

 Brokers Compared by Spread